sachith95/shorty-fe/README.md

-# React URL shortener
+# Shorty

-This project is a simple URL shortener that uses React for the frontend.
+This project is a demo URL shortener that uses React for the frontend.

 ### Features